ibm-wsc/cloud-native-linuxone/includes/glossary.md

 *[trigger]: captures and processes events from an external source (webhook) and maps the incoming data to a set of predefined parameters via a TriggerTemplate to create a new PipelineRun.
-*[Webhook]: sends a payload to the specified URL when a specific event occurs (such as a GitHub push) *[webhook]: sends a payload to the specified URL when a specific event occurs (such as a GitHub push) *[DevOps]: speeds delivery of higher quality software by combining and automating the work of software development and IT operations teams.
+*[Webhook]: sends a payload to the specified URL when a specific event occurs (such as a GitHub push) *[webhook]: sends a payload to the specified URL when a specific event occurs (such as a GitHub push) *[DevOps]: methodology that accelerates delivery and improves quality of software through automation (CI/CD) that eliminates the friction between software development and IT operations